mongodb/docs/source/includes/fact-mongosh-shell-method-toc.rst

 legacy ``mongo`` shell methods.
 However, some legacy methods are unavailable in ``mongosh``.

-For the legacy ``mongo`` shell documentation, refer to the documentation for the corresponding MongoDB Server release:

-:v4.4:`mongo shell v4.4 </mongo>`

 For MongoDB API drivers, refer to the language specific :driver:`MongoDB driver </>` documentation.